Margarete Schütte-Lihotzky, Famous Austrian Architect (1897 - 2000)

 Trailblazing Architect

 Schütte-Lihotzky believed that housework was a profession and deserved to be treated seriously.
 Yet, for herself, she chose a different path.
-Born Lihotzky in Vienna’s Margareten district in 1897 (she married Wilhelm Schütte in 1927), she became the first female student at the Kunstgewerbeschule, today’s University of Applied Arts Vienna.
+Born Lihotzky in Vienna’s Margareten district in 1897 (she married Wilhelm Schütte in 1927), she became one of the first female students at the Kunstgewerbeschule, today’s University of Applied Arts Vienna.
 She would become a well-respected architect in what was a man’s world.

 Even though her family was liberal at the time, they did not initially encourage her studies.
 “They thought that I would starve to death.
 Nobody could imagine hiring a woman to build a house in 1916 – not even myself,” said Schütte-Lihotzky on her 100th birthday.